OpusCapita/react-crudeditor/README.md

                 ?render: { // see "searchableFields" above for detailed explanation.
                   component: <FieldInputComponent|string>,
-                  ?props: <object, the component props to overwrite defaults>, ?valueProp: {
+                  ?props: <object, the component props to overwrite defaults>, ?value: {
-                    ?name: <string, a name of component prop with field value, "value" by default>, ?type: <string, embedded UI Type (see corresponding "Terminology" section)>, ?converter: { format, parse }
+                    ?propName: <string, a name of component prop with field value, "value" by default>, ?type: <string, embedded UI Type (see corresponding "Terminology" section)>, ?converter: { format, parse }
                   }